 San Antonio de Belen is located very close to Cariari and the International airport.
 A small town with all you need, with its own shopping in a quiet, picturesque town center.

-A quaint town of Atenas is one of the most attractive areas for those looking for a laid back lifestyle.
+The quaint town of Atenas is one of the most attractive areas for those looking for a laid-back lifestyle.
 Atenas is between Alajuela (International airport) and the Central Pacific.
 It offers the most necessary shopping and banking.
-Life is pretty easy going here and retirees love the temperatures and the easy-going lifestyle.
+Life is pretty easygoing here and retirees love the temperatures and the easy-going lifestyle.

-Grecia is not so small town anymore as it used to be and has grown into a real city.
-Grecia has different microclimates, depending on the altitude.
+Grecia is not as small a town anymore as it used to be and has grown into a real city.
+The town has different microclimates, depending on the altitude.

-There is also pretty good shopping, some malls, movie theaters and is known for its unique church, which is made entirely of pre-fabricated steel plates painted red.
-The park, in front of this church, is a very nice meeting area for locals and foreigners.
+There is also pretty good shopping, some malls, and movie theaters, and is known for its unique church, which is made entirely of pre-fabricated steel plates painted red.
+The park, in front of this church furnished with church pews and chairs, is a very nice meeting area for locals and foreigners.

 Naranjo and Sarchí

+It’s not necessary to bring a ton of money when you want to buy a home in the Central Valley.
 We certainly hope that this page is of some assistance to find out where to live in Costa Rica.
-Ask a GoDutch real estate agent for more information on each area or any property for sale that interests you.
-Contact us now.
+Ask a GoDutch real estate agent for more information on each area or any property for sale that interests you, contact us now.